 I started this blog originally to share my passions about beauty and the world of makeup, but the purpose of this blog has evolved over time to what it is now (read the full story about my rebrand!)
 Even though I change my mind a lot, one thing’s for sure:

 I love blogging.

 I’ve always been the creative type.
 I love writing.
 I love photography.
-I love graphic design.
-And I discovered that blogging was something where I could do all of that — and more.
+And I love graphic design.
+Then suddenly, I discovered that blogging was something where I could do all of that — and more.
 Blogging is my hobby, but it’s also so much more than that.
 It’s something I’m extremely passionate about and I’ve met so many great people because of it.
 Before I started this whole journey, I hardly knew anything about blogging.
 But the more I got into it, the more inspired I felt by it and by other successful bloggers.

 Psst.
 Haven’t started your blog yet?
 Siteground is currently offering $3.95/mo for their first blog hosting plan!
 Click here and use my affiliate link (at no extra cost to you) to snag the deal and get started on your dream blog!

 I always tend to come up with random hobbies and never follow through with them or just do them for a bit and forget about them.
 I never thought blogging would be something I would be doing for the long-term.
 And now it’s something I just can’t let go of.
 I’ve learned so many things throughout this process, but I couldn’t do it without my biggest supporter out there — my boyfriend.
 He constantly encourages me and gives me endless support, even when I’m doubting myself.
 He’s my photographer and lets me bounce ideas off of him.